 Act now to protect your family’s standard of living.

 Given the important role disability insurance can play in protecting your family’s lifestyle, now’s the time to make sure you have all the protection you need.
-If you have any questions or would like to learn more* about group disability insurance available through the American Academy of Pediatrics Insurance Program, please visit here.
+If you have any questions or would like to learn more* about group disability insurance available through the New York State Bar Association Insurance Program, please visit here or call us directly at 1-800-727-7770.

 *Including features, costs, eligibility, renewability, limitations, exclusions and more.